Models

 Defrost timer was faulty.
 Required a mild tap to restart

 Trouble shot the electrical circuit per the electrical schematic and zeroed in when I noted the Defrost Timer circuit was open.
 When I tapped on the bottom of the timer it began functioning normally (for a few days).
 Ordered a new Defrost Timer Kit and along with the installation instruction, I watched the on-line video.
-It was very help
+It was very helpful!!

 After installation was complete, I plugged the Refrigerator into the electrical outlet and.......nothing happened!
 Hmmm!